All the Features you need, built for Tolerance Stack-Up Analysis and Optimization

 The user can either input a tolerance and then calculate the corresponding IT Grade or input a tolerance grade and then calculate the related tolerance.

-2D Canvas / Infinity Canvas
+Embedded 3D Viewer and 2D Canvas / Infinity Canvas

 Take screenshots from the embedded 3D viewer directly into the 2D Documentation Canvas.
+No app-switching.

 Easy annotation of stacks by: